All types of braces consist of brackets and wires.

 You will visit our office for bracket removal.

-Using special tools, our orthodontist will take off your brackets and wires, which also does not hurt.
+Using special tools, our team will take off your brackets and wires, which also does not hurt.

 Once your teeth are polished, you will get to admire your amazing new smile.